MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/gallery-dynamic-sizing.md

 ---
-title: Show items of different heights in a gallery | Microsoft Docs
+title: Show items of different heights in canvas apps gallery
-description: Add and configure a flexible height gallery to automatically fit the amount of content in each item of the gallery
+description: Add and configure a flexible height gallery to automatically fit the amount of content in each item of the gallery.
 author: fikaradz
 manager: kvivek
 ms.service: powerapps